 West Africa Grant Writing Workshop

-Presented by the National Institute of Allergy and Infectious Diseases Office of Global Research, the Government of Ghana, and the company Grant Writing Mentors.
+Presented by the National Institute of Allergy and Infectious Diseases and the Government of Ghana, in coordination with the company Grant Writing Mentors.

 The collaborators will convene a series of grant writing workshops for researchers in West Africa.
 The workshops aim to teach West African investigators best practices for writing and submitting grant proposals to the National Institutes of Health (NIH) and will be organized and facilitated by instructors from Grant Writing Mentors.